 Breaks from caring are different from short breaks for disabled children and adults.
 These are identified in community care or Children Act assessments.
-They may be provided to, for example, give a disabled person a break from their normal routine, take part in new experiences, visit new places and have fun doing positive activities.
+For example, they may be provided to give a disabled person a break from their normal routine, take part in new experiences, visit new places and have fun doing positive activities.

-A carer's need for a break will be identified through their ACSP or YCS.
+A carer's need for a break might be identified through their ACSP or YCS.
 If this identifies a need for a break and the local council agrees to provide it, the carer cannot be charged for it.
-This should include all elements of the break including items such as accommodation, travelling expenses, the costs of equipment for classes etc.
+This should include all elements of the break including aspects such as accommodation, travelling expenses, the costs of equipment for classes etc.

-If a carer wishes to have a holiday or break with the person they care for, the cost of their holiday will be waived but the cost of the break for the cared-for person will not be waived.
+If a carer wishes to have a holiday or break with the person they care for, the cost of their holiday will be waived but the cost of the break for the person they care for will not be waived.